Perfect Tips Of Growing Rosemary In A Container

 Rosemary is an aromatic evergreen plant with hemlock needle-like leaves.
 It is native to the Mediterranean and Asia but can withstand cold temperatures.
 Special cultivars, such as ‘Arp,' can resist temperatures as low as -20 °C in the winter.

-It can resist droughts and can go without water over long periods.
-It is considered a potentially invasive species in several parts of the world.
+It can resist droughts and go without water for long periods.
+In several parts of the world, it is considered a potentially invasive species.

 The seeds are generally tricky to germinate and grow slowly, yet the plant can live for 30 years.
 The upright forms can reach 1.5 m (4 ft 11 in) in height, whereas the trailing forms rarely exceed 2 m.
 (6 ft 7 in).
 The leaves are evergreen and measure 2–4 cm (¾–1½ in) in length.